Snowmass 2021 whitepaper: Proton structure at the precision frontier: Modern PDFs and their applications

-To conclude this section, we assess how the differences at the level of PDFs and parton luminosities displayed in Figs.~\ref{fig:pdfratios}-\ref{fig:lumi} translate into differences in theoretical predictions for LHC cross-sections.
-These are displayed in Fig.~\ref{fig:LHCpheno}, where we present a comparison of the $2\sigma$ ellipses for pairs of inclusive cross sections among $W^\pm$, $Z$, $t\bar{t}$, $H$, $t\bar{t}H$ production at the LHC at $\sqrt{s}=14$ TeV.
+Next, we assess how the differences at the level of PDFs and parton luminosities in Figs.~\ref{fig:pdfratios}-\ref{fig:lumi} influence theoretical predictions for LHC total cross sections.
+These are displayed in Fig.~\ref{fig:LHCpheno}, where we present $2\sigma$ ellipses for pairs of inclusive cross sections among $W^\pm$, $Z$, $t\bar{t}$, $H$, $t\bar{t}H$ production at $\sqrt{s}=14$ TeV.
 The $W^\pm/Z$ cross sections are defined in the ATLAS 13 TeV fiducial volume~\cite{ATLAS:2016fij}, while others correspond to the full phase space.
-The recent PDF4LHC21 combined PDF set~\cite{Ball:2022hsh}, described in Section~\ref{sec:benchmarking}, and the previous PDF4LHC15 combination~\cite{Butterworth:2015oua} are also included in the plots and compared to the $2\sigma$ ellipses obtained from the PDF sets displayed in Figs.~\ref{fig:pdfratios}-\ref{fig:lumi}, with the PDF uncertainties rescaled to the $2\sigma$ prescription.
-There is a general agreement between the correlated predictions, with ATLASpdf21 predictions displaying larger uncertainties compared to the other sets and touching the PDF4LHC21 $2\sigma$ boundaries for the $t\bar{t}$ and $Z$ ellipses and ABMP16 giving lower predictions for $H$ and $t\bar{t}H$ cross sections.
+In addition to the predictions based on the PDF ensembles displayed in Figs.~\ref{fig:pdfratios}-\ref{fig:lumi} (with the PDF uncertainties rescaled to the $2\sigma$ probability), the plots also consider the recent PDF4LHC21 combined PDF ensemble~\cite{Ball:2022hsh} described in Section~\ref{sec:benchmarking}, and the previous PDF4LHC15 combination~\cite{Butterworth:2015oua}.
+There is a general agreement between the correlated predictions, with ATLASpdf21 predictions displaying larger uncertainties compared to the other sets and touching the PDF4LHC21 $2\sigma$ boundaries for the $t\bar{t}$ and $Z$ ellipses, and with ABMP16 giving lower predictions for $H$ and $t\bar{t}H$ cross sections.
 Generally, NNPDF4.0 predictions are at the boundary of the MSHT20 ellipses, with smaller error bands.
 MSHT20 are also generally in agreement with CT18, albeit with the latter having notably larger error ellipses.

+Finally, Fig.~\ref{fig:TevatronPheno} presents an analogous comparison of total cross sections for $W^\pm$ and $Z$ boson production in $p\bar p$ collisions in the Tevatron Run-2.